grew-nlp/grew_doc/content/grew_server.md

 ### The `eraseSample` service

 This service is used to remove a sample.
-If the sample does not exist, nothing happens
+If the sample does not exist, nothing happens.

  * `(<string> project_id, <string> sample_id)`

 ### The `renameSample` service

+An error is returned either if `sample_id` does not exist or if `new_sample_id` already exists in `project_id`.

  * `(<string> project_id, <string> sample_id, <string> new_sample_id)`

-An error is returned either if `sample_id` does not exist or if `new_sample_id` already exists in `project_id`.

 ## Sentences